odoo/documentation/content/applications/productivity/iot/config/windows_iot.rst

 - Windows computer (laptop, desktop, or server).
 - Odoo :abbr:`IoT (Internet of Things)` subscription.
 Refer to: :ref:`iot/iot-eligibility`.

-Connect the Windows virtual Iot box to an Odoo database
+Connect the Windows virtual IoT box to an Odoo database
 =======================================================

 The Windows virtual IoT box is simple to setup in just a few easy steps.
 Follow this process when